TERMS AND CONDITIONS

 “Services” means our services provided to our customers, including (but not limited to) printed and digital publication, news reporting, advertising, podcasts and audio production (both online or offline), event hosting and consulting services.

-“Subscription” means and includes the different types of subscriptions, including, for example, subscriptions to print issues, digital applications, and print and digital bundles of Subscription-only Newsletters, The Saturday Paper, The Monthly, Quarterly Essay and Australian Foreign Affairs and those other publications that are produced by us from time to time.
+“Subscription” means and includes the different types of subscriptions, including, for example, subscriptions to print issues, digital applications, and print and digital bundles of Subscription-only Newsletters, The Saturday Paper, The Monthly, Quarterly Essay, The Jewish Quarterly and Australian Foreign Affairs, and those other publications that are produced by us from time to time.

 1. ACCOUNT REGISTRATION